GovTechSG/seed-documentation/seed-plus/overview.md

 - **CyberArk Endpoint Privilege Manager (EPM)**
   - Removes administrative rights on your account
   - Elevation requests require approval from the POC
-  - CyberArk is tied to the device, not the email address

 - **USB storage blocking**
   - Only applies to storage devices